-The primary objectives of this project include learning life skills as well as academic achievement.
-Students learn to work together in teams and to work with their hands to produce a tangible product.
-They learn physics, geometry, economics, and mechanics.
-There is a physical fitness aspect, social aspects, and environmental aspects.
-Students are challenged to think through problems using critical reasoning skills and work with limited resources.
+The primary objectives of this project included learning life skills as well as academic achievement.
+Students learned to work together in teams and to work with their hands to produce a tangible product.
+They learned physics, geometry, economics, and mechanics.
+There were physical fitness, social, and environmental aspects.
+Students were challenged to think through problems using critical reasoning skills and work with limited resources.

-- There are five Build Teams, one from each EECHS grade level (Boat House).
-These teams are responsible for learning design concepts and fabrication methods, and designing, building, testing, and racing the boats.
-Instruction is provided by EECHS staff, ECC Sustainability Coordinator, and others as appropriate.
+- There were five Build Teams, one from each EECHS grade level (Boat House).
+These teams were responsible for learning design concepts and fabrication methods, and designing, building, testing, and racing the boats.
+Instruction was provided by EECHS staff, ECC Sustainability Coordinator, and others as appropriate.

-- One or more representatives from each Build Team make a formal presentation to a panel of judges as part of the Design, Engineering, and Artistic competitions.
+- One or more representatives from each Build Team made a formal presentation to a panel of judges as part of the Design, Engineering, and Artistic competitions.

-- Membership and participation on the Build Teams can rotate; however, each team is strongly encouraged to establish and manage a core group of committed individuals who will provide continuity to the teams and ensure successful completion of the project.
+- Membership and participation on the Build Teams could rotate; however, each team was strongly encouraged to establish and manage a core group of committed individuals who provided continuity to the teams and ensured successful completion of the project.

-- There are one or more teams whose purpose is to manage the business aspects of the Cardboard Kayak Program.
-The Business Team(s) may consist of students from across all grade levels in EECHS.
-Team members will be responsible for learning business principles within the context of the Cardboard Kayak Program.
+- There were one or more teams whose purpose was to manage the business aspects of the Cardboard Kayak Program.
+The Business Team(s) consisted of students from across all grade levels in EECHS.
+Team members were responsible for learning business principles within the context of the Cardboard Kayak Program.